Knee pain can be a common issue in skiing. So, today I will be sharing some exercises that can help you manage knee discomfort.

 This stretch improves flexibility in the quadriceps, which lessens the stress or pull in the knees.

 Sit upright on the floor with both legs extended in front of your body and your toes pointed upward.
-Place your hands on the floor behind you for support.
-Lift your leg in a slow, controlled movement.
+Moreover, place your hands on the floor behind you for support.
+Additionally, lift your leg in a slow, controlled movement.
 Hold the top position for 1 second, then lower your leg to the starting position.
 Repeat the movement.

 Seated Leg Lifts

 Complete 1 set of 5 repetitions on each side.
 Perform the exercise in a smooth, controlled movement, with a 1 second hold at the top position.

 Begin in an upright standing position with one hand against the wall for balance.
 Shift all of your weight onto one leg.
 Bend your knee and hinge your hips slightly to lower into a squat position.
 Straighten your leg to return to the starting position and repeat the movement.

 Complete 1 set of 5 to 10 repetitions on each side.
 Perform the exercise a smooth, controlled movement with a good stop at the end position.

 This exercise strengthens the muscles around the knees and hips.